-In 1967, after completing his watchmaking apprenticeship, Armin Strom opened his own shop in Altstadt (Old Town) area of Burgdorf.
+In 1967, after completing his watchmaking apprenticeship, Armin Strom opened his own shop in Altstadt (in the Old Town area of Burgdorf).
 At first, he was selling and restoring watches, although he soon began working on producing his own timepieces.
 His first masterpiece was a gold pocket watch, with a hand-engraved dial in polished blue lapis lazuli.

 Strom’s manual dexterity and incredible attention to detail led him to hone his skills in skeletonizing and engraving.
 His desire to cut away all the non-essential parts of the bridges and plate (skeletonizing), allowed him to use his unique skill set to distinguish his timepieces.

-After incorporating in 2006, Armin Strom AG, moved to the watchmaking town of Biel/Bienne where in 2009 they established a manufacture and built their first in-house movement (caliber ARM09).
+After incorporating in 2006, Armin Strom AG moved to the watchmaking town of Biel/Bienne and in 2009 they established a manufacture and built their first in-house movement (caliber ARM09).

 Crafted in stainless steel, the Armin Strom Tourbillon Gravity Water case measures 43.40 mm x 13 mm.
 The bezel and crown and the top of the lugs are all fully polished.
 The signature lip on the bezel at 6 o’clock is also polished and can be custom engraved.
 Brushed case flanks and lug sides, provide a contrast from the predominantly shiny surfaces of the rest of the case.

 The front and rear sapphire crystals have anti-reflective coatings, offering crystal clear view of the dial and the movement.
 A push-in crown, embossed with Armin Strom icon, controls winding and time-setting functions.
 Water-resistance is 50 meters.

 Designed and manufactured in-house, in Biel/Bienne, caliber ATM13 beats at 18,000 vph (2.5Hz).
 It is manually wound via the crown and has can run for up to 110-hours (almost five days) when fully wound.